blbadger/blbadger.github.io/autoencoder-representation.md

 ![denoising autoencoder]({{https://blbadger.github.io}}/deep-learning/churches_markov_30.png)

+And for the same model applied to generate images over 200 steps, we have

+{% include youtube.html id='JLxOUVdNblI' %}

 This method of continually de-noising an image is conceptually similar to the method by which a random walk is taken around a learned manifold, detailed in the last section on this page.
 Close observation of the images made above reveal very similar statistical characteristics to those generated using the random manifold self-map walk in the video below

+{% include youtube.html id='HbdgA3i6JOA' %}

 It is interesting to note that these statistical characteristics (for example, the dark maze-like lines and red surfaces on buildings that make a somewhat Banksy-style of generated image) are specific to the manifold learned.
 Observe that a similar model (Unet with a hidden MLP) is capable of remarkable de-noising ability but tends to make oil painting-style characteristic changes during the denoising process.